 More than once, his Assistant Superintendent racially harassed Myers using “cotton”: in front of multiple employees in the field.
 His AS walked up to Myers and told him: “James, I got something for you.”
 Myers saw that something was clasped in his AS’ hand.
 Conscious of all the tradesworkers watching, Myers told him “no,” and tried to deflect him.
 His AS insisted, “open it!”
 He then took and opened Myers’s hand, and handed him a ball of “cotton”–the white fiber from cottonwood trees, resembling that of agricultural cotton plants.
 His AS told Myers, “I picked it for you!” and laughed uproariously.

 Myers, who had been through a carpentry apprenticeship program and needed only a few more hours of work to become a journeyman, tried to continue working to achieve his goals despite enduring this constant harassment.
-Finally, when he could not bear the harassment any longer, Myers was constructively discharged: he gave his two weeks’ notice at BNBuilders, and planned to work at a different employer.
+Finally, when he could not bear the harassment any longer and had found another position, Myers was constructively discharged: he gave his two weeks’ notice at BNBuilders, and planned to work at a different employer.
 Over the following days, Myers realized he could not find his speed square, a triangle-shaped tool of the trade.
 On his next to last day at BNBuilders, Myers found his speed square taped to a hanging noose–with Myers’ name written on the tape.

 BNB left the noose hanging for the remainder of the day, while numerous employees walked in and out of the room and saw it–further humiliating Myers.
 Later that day, the Lead man asked Myers: “James, did you find your speed square?”
 Laughing, he continued: “I hung it right in your face!”
 BNB supervisors never removed the noose–rather, a couple of Myers’s coworkers told him the following day that they had finally taken it down themselves because they were tired of looking at it.